Elderwise Programs Inspire Seniors with Dementia

 Adult day services can be a truly beneficial option for families of loved ones who need supervision or care during the day.
 Senior centers as well as senior communities may provide adult day services, with offerings ranging from health care and meals to social activities and enrichment classes.
 Far from being the stereotypical roomful of old folks playing desultory bingo, you might find dance and exercise classes for active adults as well as art therapy and medication supervision for those with physical or cognitive impairments.

 Adult day services are a boon for families, too, relieving the stress of 24-hour caregiving for those with aging loved ones at home.
 Daytime care can make it possible for seniors to continue aging in place — in their own home or that of a loved one — rather than entering a care facility.
-Beyond that, they receive the benefits of socialization and community, which have a positive effect on both physical and mental well-being.
+Beyond that, they receive the benefits of socialization, which have a positive effect on both mental and physical well-being.
 This has definitely been the case for Elderwise, which Horizon House CEO Bob Anderson describes as “a dramatic success.”

 “Our residents love the programming which often allows a spouse to remain in his/her apartment for a longer period of time before residential 24-hour care is necessary,” Anderson says.
 “Thus spouses who are caring for a loved one get a break during the day and dependent spouses enjoy a stimulating and supportive environment.”